Latitude’s Typescript integration has the following main features:

 })

-You can also execute chains by providing an onStep callback to the renderChain method, which will be run for each step of the chain to generate the response.
-Here’s an example:
+You can also execute chains by providing an onStep callback to the renderChain method, which will be called for each step of the chain to generate the corresponding response:

 prompt,